ariard/lightning-rfc/12-offer-encoding.md

     - the bitcoin chain is implied as the first and only entry.
   - if it has bolt9 features:
     - MUST set `features` to the bitmap of features.
+  - if the invoice corresponds to an offer with `recurrence`:
+    - SHOULD set `expiry` to the number of seconds after `timestamp` that payment for this period will no longer be accepted.
-  - if the expiry for accepting payment is not 604800 seconds after `timestamp`:
+  - if the expiry for accepting payment is not 7200 seconds after `timestamp`:
     - MUST set `expiry` to the number of seconds after `timestamp` that payment should not be attempted.
   - if the `min_final_cltv_expiry` for the last HTLC in the route is not 9: